operand/agency/README.md

     ...
   ))

-  # Existing AI agent frameworks may integrate as either an Operator or Channel
+  # Existing AI agent frameworks may integrate as well
   Operator("MyLangChainAgent", LangChainAgentChannel(
     ...
   ))

-  # Model training is also minimized.
+  # Model training is also benefited.
 You would only need to add one new
-  # channel that reads in a data set and sends it as messages to the channel
+  # channel that reads a data set and sends it as messages to the channel
   # class used for inference, provided the underlying LM is first switched to a
   # training mode.
   # For example: